 (The Timms Creek Trail makes a nice alternate route.
 It descends into a valley with a good-sized creek; near the south end of the trail the valley widens and there’s a small but exceptionally nice redwood grove with an unmarked bench.
 The trail ends in a jumble of fallen trees; at this point, look to your left for a log across the creek to the Skyline-to-the-Sea Trail).

-The Berry Creek Falls Trail begins soon after the clearing and is one of the best parts of the hike.
+The Berry Creek Falls Trail begins soon after the clearing.
+This magical trail is the real payoff for the hike.
 The trail descends in a series of steps past two big waterfalls and into an incredibly lush emerald glen encrusted with ferns and redwood sorrel.
 It then follows a little brook through a narrow ravine spanned by fallen trees.
-As the ravine deepens, bigger redwoods appear and the groundcover gets more lush.
+As the ravine deepens, bigger redwoods appear and the groundcover gets even more lush.
 Finally, the trail descends past Berry Creek Falls to a viewing platform where there's usually a small crowd of people.
 Even though none of the redwoods in this area are huge, it's still some of the best scenery in all of Big Basin.

 Shortly after its intersection with the Timms Creek Trail, the Skyline-to-the-Sea Trail splits.
 To the right is the main trail; to the left is the Alternate Trail, a short side trail that’s been closed since early 2014 due to a bridge failure.
-(The Alternate Trail, which is actually the older trail, was little-used even when it was open, since it took about 10 minutes longer and involves a bit more climbing; it's also more scenic, since it winds through a creek valley where some large redwoods and two attractive arched bridges are to be found.
+(The Alternate Trail, which is actually the older trail, was little-used even when it was open, since it took about 10 minutes longer and involves a bit more climbing; it's also more scenic, since it winds through a creek valley with some large redwoods and two attractive arched bridges.
 However, the main trail also happens to be very scenic in this area.
-As of early 2014 the Alternate Trail is closed due to a bridge failure.
+The Alternate Trail has been closed due to a bridge failure since early 2014.